klaidliadon/umbrella-content/en/tools/s_facebook.md

 **Note**: If you select to receive alerts via Text Message, this means you will link your mobile phone number to your **Facebook** account, making your activities on the site more easily identifiable.

 **Step 10.** *Choose 3 to 5 friends to help you if you get locked out*: This option allows you to select certain contacts from your **Facebook** friends who can help you to log in to your account if for some reason you are otherwise unable to.
 This is done through sharing a secret code with your contact.
 If you decide to use this option, be sure to choose your trusted contacts carefully and establish a secure means of communication for sharing the code.
-(Learn more about [Sending a message] (umbrella://lesson/sending-a-message) securely.)
+(Learn more about [Sending a message](umbrella://lesson/sending-a-message) securely.)

 **Step 11.** *Encrypted notification emails.* This *Advanced* setting allows you to upload your public PGP key and add end-to-end encryption to notification emails you receive from Facebook.
-(Learn more about PGP in the [Email] (umbrella://lesson/email/2) lesson, and how to generate your own key using PGP for [LINUX] (umbrella://lesson/pgp-for-linux), [Mac] (umbrella://lesson/pgp-for-mac-os-x), and [Windows] (umbrella://lesson/pgp-for-windows).)
+(Learn more about PGP in the [Email](umbrella://lesson/email/2) lesson, and how to generate your own key using PGP for [LINUX](umbrella://lesson/pgp-for-linux), [Mac](umbrella://lesson/pgp-for-mac-os-x), and [Windows](umbrella://lesson/pgp-for-windows).)

 **Steo 12.** *See recent emails from Facebook*.
 Use this setting to determine whether emails you receive are actually from Facebook, or could be a phishing attack.
-(Learn more about [Phishing] (umbrella://lesson/phishing).)
+(Learn more about [Phishing](umbrella://lesson/phishing).)

 ## 2. Privacy